WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 {% include base_path %}

-To mining different change profiles, we propose several methods to detect the changed area, change magnitude, change classes and changed time of multitemporal SAR images.
+To mining different change profiles, we propose several methods to detect the change area, change magnitude, change classes and change time of multitemporal SAR images.

 ### This work is supervised by [Florence Tupin](https://perso.telecom-paristech.fr/tupin/) and [Henri Maître](https://perso.telecom-paristech.fr/maitre/).